 Of course, if you don’t like getting under the hood of your car for a regular check, you can always enlist the help of a local Airtasker to come out in between full services.
-For a premium car check, you might be able to find someone to do the job for under £200.
+For a basic car check, you might be able to find someone to do the job for under $50.

 Another way to save on your Toyota’s servicing costs is to pay close attention to your car while driving.
 How?
 Well, the more attention you pay to your car, the more likely you are to spot anything that’s a little, well, odd.
 Like fluid puddles appearing under your car.
 Or odd noises when breaking or changing gear.

 The sooner you notice these little issues, the quicker you can get them fixed and the less likely they are to become larger, costlier problems.

 Where should I book in for an affordable Toyota car service?

 You can book the most affordable Toyota car servicing directly through Airtasker.
 We’ll help connect you with local independent mechanics who can come to your home.
 So it’s not just a great price, it’s really convenient, too.

 Get started by posting your advert to our Toyota Servicing Experts.
 The average cost of a standard car service in Australia and booked through Airtasker is $77-$180, so you really can save a lot.